cearps/Task-Management-Application/README.md

 # FIT3162

-This repo contains the files written proceeding the commencement of FIT3162 in an attempt to try get ahead in this GODFORSAKEN unit.
+This repo contains the project files for our task management application built as part of FIT3162.

 ## File structure